 Note: If you have issues or questions please ask in our KerberosSDR forum.
-We are working on an official tutorial video, but for now SignalsEverywhere has one up here.
+We also post updates in the forum.

 Powering and Connecting the Hardware